Daniel Millar

+Daniel Millar (born 1982) is a British-Irish actor, writer and comedian from Manchester, England.
+He has appeared in numerous stage and screen roles since graduating from LAMDA in 2007.

 Early life and education

-Daniel Millar, born in 1982 in Withington, Manchester, England, is a British-Irish actor, writer, and comedian renowned for his extensive work in theatre, television, and film.
+Daniel Millar was born in 1982 in Withington, Manchester, England.
+He is renowned for his extensive work in theatre, television, and film.
 His career is distinguished by a blend of classical theatre performances, contemporary plays, and notable screen appearances.
 Millar trained at LAMDA, graduating in 2007.

 Theatrical career

 He has worked at The Royal National Theatre, The Royal Shakespeare Company, Shakespeare's Globe, The Almeida Theatre, The Royal Exchange Theatre, and in the West End.
-In 2015 he was longlisted for Best Male Performance at the Off West End Theatre Awards (Offies) for his role as Philoctetes in Stink Foot at The Yard Theatre, Hackney.
+He was nominated for the Offie for Best Male Performance - Philoctetes in Stink Foot at The Yard Theatre, Hackney.
 He appeared as Max in Mischief Theatre's The Play That Goes Wrong, and also works extensively in immersive theatre, including various roles for Punchdrunk.
+In 2026, he is to appear in Helen Edmundson's new play, Some Woman at the National Theatre.

 Television and film career

 Millar has appeared in British TV series such as Casualty, London Kills, Britannia, Doctors, Psychoville, EastEnders, and Holby City His film roles include Downton Abbey (2019) and The Current War (2017).